Girmay-1/ticket-api/README.md

 ## Features
 - User authentication and authorization using JWT
 - CRUD operations for events and tickets
-- Secure payment processing integration
+- Secure payment processing integration (Using Stripe API)
 - Rate limiting
 - Comprehensive API documentation
 - Containerized deployment with Docker